Aryanxx4/MindForge/README.md

 #### 4️⃣ Deployment Flow

 **Hosting**
-- VibeFlo is hosted on Render for both the frontend and backend.
+- MindForge is hosted on Render for both the frontend and backend.

 **Database Hosting**
 - PostgreSQL is used as the main database, managed through node-postgres.